Paramasivan-3/Zenfit-1/README.md

-# FitClub ⛹️‍♂️
+# Zenfit ⛹️‍♂️

-FitClub : A best Fitness Club Landing Page In Reactjs 💫
+Zenfit : A best Zenfit Landing Page In Reactjs 💫

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)